hakanilter/devveri-hive-tools/README.md

 ## Getting Started

-DevVeri Hive Tools provides various useful tool for managing Hive tables and partitions.
-It will also help you for solving the following problems:
+DevVeri Hive Tools provides various useful tools for managing Hive tables and partitions.
+It will also helps for solving the following problems:

 - Small Files Problem: Many people having this issue due to frequently updated Hive tables.
-- Manually added partitions
+- Manually added partitions: Can provide queries for updating metadata
-- Ghost Partitions
+- Ghost Partitions: Can provide queries for removing non-existed partitions
-- Generating DDL Scripts, including partitions, etc.
+- Generating DDL Scripts, including partitions, etc. for all cluster

 ## Tools